Rajpratik71/linux-manPages/ss.md

                      egress bps

               lastsnd:<lastsnd>
                      how long time since the last packet sent, the unit is millisecond

               lastrcv:<lastrcv>
                      how long time since the last packet received, the unit is millisecond

               lastack:<lastack>
                      how long time since the last ack received, the unit is millisecond

               pacing_rate <pacing_rate>bps/<max_pacing_rate>bps
                      the pacing rate and max pacing rate

               rcv_space:<rcv_space>
                      a helper variable for TCP internal auto tuning socket receive buffer

        -K, --kill
               Attempts  to forcibly close sockets.
-This option displays  sock‐ ets  that  are  successfully  closed and silently skips sockets that the kernel does not support closing.
-It supports IPv4  and IPv6 sockets only.
+This option displays sockets that are successfully closed and silently skips sockets that the kernel does not support closing.
+It supports IPv4 and
+              IPv6 sockets only.

        -s, --summary
               Print summary statistics.
 This option does not parse socket lists obtaining summary from various sources.
 It is useful when amount of sockets is so huge that parsing  /proc/net/tcp  is painful.

        -Z, --context
               As the -p option but also shows process security context.

-              For netlink(7) sockets the initiating process context  is  dis‐ played as follows:
+              For netlink(7) sockets the initiating process context is displayed as follows:

                      1. If valid pid show the process context.

-                     2. If  destination is kernel (pid = 0) show kernel ini‐ tial context.
+                     2. If destination is kernel (pid = 0) show kernel initial context.

-                     3. If a unique identifier has  been  allocated  by  the kernel  or  netlink  user, show context as "unavail‐ able".
+                     3. If a unique identifier has been allocated by the kernel or netlink user, show context as "unavailable".
 This will generally indicate that a process has more than one netlink socket active.

        -z, --contexts
               As the -Z option but also shows the socket context.
 The socket context is taken from the associated inode and is not the actual socket context held by the kernel.
-Sockets are typically labeled with the context of the creating process,  however  the context  shown  will reflect any policy role, type and/or range transition rules applied, and is therefore a useful reference.
+Sockets are typically labeled  with  the context of the creating process, however the context shown will reflect any policy role, type and/or range transition rules applied, and is therefore a useful refer‐ ence.

        -N NSNAME, --net=NSNAME
               Switch to the specified network namespace name.

        -b, --bpf
               Show socket BPF filters (only administrators are allowed to get these information).

        -4, --ipv4
               Display only IP version 4 sockets (alias for -f inet).